 The more interesting question is what shape your network should be.
 And with all due respect to the LIONs who may be reading, the shape of your network is actually more important than its size.

 When you are conducting a job search, just about every job search resource that exists stresses the importance of networking.
-Depending on what source you prefer, 70% to as much as 80% or more of positions are filled through networking.
+Depending on what source you prefer, 70 percent to as much as 80 percent or more of positions are filled through networking.

 Ideally, you can find someone at an employer you are targeting who can provide some insight into what the organization is actually like, beyond the employer reviews you can find on a host of websites.
 Those reviews do need to be taken with a grain of salt, after all; very few people are more motivated to write reviews than those who have had a bad experience.

 But a current or former employee can give you a much more detailed impression of what the employer is actually like.
 Handled well, these networking connections can help you optimize your candidacy for a position with that employer.

 Incidentally, this is a form of informational interviewing.
 And LinkedIn is terrific at helping you find possible candidates for these conversations.

 This is an admittedly long-winded way of saying that it’s important to network with specific people; your networking activity should be targeted.
 This is what I refer to as your network’s shape, and it’s why I say it trumps network size.